 - 1

-The doctor prepares the stem cell medication and assembles the nebulizer.
+The doctor prepares the stem cell medication and sets up the nebulizer.

 - 2